 Prostatitis is not contagious to your sexual partner.
 The symptoms of prostatitis are similar to those of benign prostatic hyperplasia (enlargement of the prostate) or urethritis (inflammation of urethra).
 It is important to see your physician for a prostate examination so that the proper treatment may be initiated.

-Benign enlargement of the prostate gland, also known as Benign Prostatic Hyperplasia (BPH), is a common but incompletely understood consequence of aging.
-The clinical symptoms of frequency, urgency and decreased force of urinary stream, also known as lower urinary tract symptoms (LUTS) are also associated with advancing age.
+Benign enlargement of the prostate gland, also known as Benign Prostatic Hyperplasia (BPH), is a common but incompletely understood consequence of aging. .
+The prostate is located in between the bladder and the urethra, and urine passed through the middle of the prostate on its way out your penis.
+The clinical symptoms of frequent urination, urgent urination and decreased force of urinary stream, also known as lower urinary tract symptoms (LUTS) are also associated with advancing age.

-That an enlarging prostate and the development of LUTS are both age dependent is indisputable.
-Autopsy studies have demonstrated that up to 80% of 80-year-old men will have historic evidence of BPH.
+An enlarged prostate and the development of LUTS are age dependent.
+Autopsy studies have demonstrated that up to 80% of 80-year-old men will have evidence of BPH.
 Approximately 40% of those same men will demonstrate an enlarged prostate on physical examination; however, only 25-30% of 80 year old men will have symptomatic BPH and pursue treatment.